 In 2000, the parish decided to look even more toward the future and began planning to build a larger and more permanent sanctuary.
 After meeting diocesan contribution requirements, we broke ground in May 2002.
 Our new sanctuary was completed and dedicated on November 16, 2003 by Bishop Joseph Delaney.

 Our sanctuary is the most important place for our spiritual life and Assisi Hall has become the social center of our Community.
-After Mass each weekend the Community gathers in Assisi Hall for socializing over coffee and pancake breakfast provided by the Knights of Columbus and it is used by various ministries for gatherings and other activities.
+On various weekends throughout the year, the Community gathers after Mass in Assisi Hall for socializing over coffee and pancake breakfast provided by the Knights of Columbus and it is used by various ministries for gatherings and other activities.

 In July 2004, Fr.
 Mathew Kavipurayidam, T.O.R. was appointed pastor.
 After serving the parish for two years, he initiated a Parish Renewal process and formed a new leadership structure consisting of Commissions of Worship, Community Life, Administration.
 Formation, and Outreach.
 From the members of the Commissions he also formed the Pastoral Council.
 The new leadership came out with a Vision Plan to expand the existing facilities to meet the needs of the parishioners.
 The current capital campaign “Sharing our Gifts, Building Our Community” aims to realize this vision plan.

 In September 2014, Fr.
 Mathew transferred to another parish and our Parochial Vicar Fr.
 Augustine was appointed as our pastor until he was made Provincial of the South Indian Province of TOR’s in November of 2017.